ellisonpyon/cs1302-latin-squares/README.md

 **NOTE:** The blank lines above and below the square in the example above are intentional.
 You should include blank lines in those locations in order to match expected output.

+Let *p* denote the smallest integer such that *10<sup>p</sup> >= n*.
+Then, each column displayed in the output when a square is displayed should take up *p+2* characters between each vertical bar (not including the vertical bars).
+In this scenario, the 3 characters that make up the contents of a location should be aligned against the left vertical bar.
+A clear exception to this is when *n = 1*, in which case we assume that *p = 1*.

 **NOTE:** Examples of complete game input/output are provided in the appendix of this document.